 No Santa Claus!
 Thank God! he lives and lives forever.
 A thousand years from now, Virginia, nay 10 times 10,000 years from now, he will continue to make glad the heart of childhood.

 Do You Believe in Santa Claus?

 A Real Christmas Miracle

 One Christmas season, our family faced the holidays with no money.
-My husband had not worked all fall, we had a new baby, in additon to our five other kids, and I was beginning to panic.
+My husband had not worked all fall, we had a new baby, in addition to our five other kids, and I was beginning to panic.
 Finally, in mid-November, he said, "Well, I guess it's time for you to get a job."
-He hadn't worked for a while, but had wanted me to stay home with the children, in case he found a job.
+He hadn't worked for a while but had wanted me to stay home with the children, in case he found a job.

 Undaunted, I replied, "You don't understand.
 I need a job today.
 I can't wait two or three weeks."
 He smiled, "Fine.
 Be here on Tuesday to start training."

 I worked through the holidays, even working Thanksgiving day, and Christmas eve.
 Unfortunately, the hole we dug while my husband hadn't worked was quite deep.
 We were in no position to think about Christmas presents.
 It was a present to have the lights and heat still working.

 I took about $50 to Goodwill on my way home from work on Christmas Eve.
 They were still open, and I tried to buy enough to make it look like Christmas.